SignPath/Website-old/documentation/1_introduction.md

 * Usually a self-signed certificate

 </td>
-    <td>Limited to certain submitters (persons or CI)</td>
+    <td>Only permitted submitters (people or CI pipelines)</td>
-    <td>Since the scope of the certificate is very limited and builds are frequent, manual approval is usually not required.</td>
+    <td>Since certificate is only valid in test environments and builds are frequent, manual approval is usually not required.</td>
   </tr>
   <tr>
     <td>Release-signing</td>
     <td>

 Signing software for

-* Distribution to customers and users
+* distribution to customers and users
-* Installation on production environments
+* installation on production environments

 </td><td>